bydelacruz/AISE_pandas/README.md

-# This is where all pandas exercises and notes will be held
+# This is where all pandas exercises and notes will be held for AISE 20226